baspinarenes/money/README.md

 This package provides two classes.
 These are:

 - `Money`: A utility class for performing arithmetic operations on monetary values.
+- `MoneyFormatter`: A class for formatting monetary values with locale-specific currency formats.

 ### Money Class